alexszokolay/alexszokolay.github.io/index.md

 Hi, I'm Alex!
-I am third year student at the University of Toronto!
+I am third year student at the University of Toronto.
 I'm currently studying Computer Science, Cognitive Science and Psychology.

 Below are some of the projects I've worked on recently: